 - a.
-BS (afterward parent CH) send a tree formation (TF) message to its neighbour CH(s) that are in the modified transmission range. - b.
-The neighbours CH(s) reply with tree join (TJ) message to the BS asking to add them to the tree. - c.
-A confirmation tree join grant (TJG) message is sent from the BS to the replied CH(s) associated with its distance level value.
+A tree creation process request is sent from sink to its neighbour CH(s) that are in the modified transmission range. - b.
+The neighbours CH(s) reply to the BS asking to add them to the tree. - c.
+A confirmation message is sent from the sink to the neighbour CH(s) which reply with its distance level value.
 Then BS create a table of all answered back children CH(s).
-As well, the replied neighbour CH(s) will create a parent table that contain the parent and the BS with distance level of zero.
+As well, the replied neighbour CH(s) will create a table that contain the parent and the BS with distance level of zero.
 The Distance Level (DL) is the number of hops from CH to reach the BS via intermediate parent CHs, and is equal to the DL{Parent} +1.
 Afterwards, CH may have many parents, and then forward data to the parent with minimum DL.
 This will help to transfer data to other route if one link is failed or congested, by maintaining the DLs in the parent table (increase DL of parent by 2 if it congested).
 Maintaining DLs of the parent table will achieve network reliability feature.

-As soon as the CH join the tree, it will repeat the 3 ways messaging process (steps a to c).
+Each CH(s) with a tree table will repeat the 3 ways messaging (steps a -to-c) on all CH(s) children.
 If the CH(s) receives no reply then it will stop the operation and knows that it is the leaf CH of the tree.
-Fig. 10 shows the flow chart of the tree formation packet.